Walk...

 Children-Spouses - Close fellowship

 Just because somebody is your relative, does not obligate you to have close fellowship with him or her.
-You need to find out from God who He wants you close to.
-Matthew 10:34-39 says, "Do not suppose that I have come to bring peace to the earth.
-I did not come to bring peace, but a sword.
-For I have come to turn a man against his father, a daughter against her mother, a daughter-in-law against her mother-in-law-- a man's enemies will be the members of his own household.
-Anyone who loves his father or mother more than me is not worthy of me; anyone who loves his son or daughter more than me is not worthy of me; and anyone who does not take his cross and follow me is not worthy of me.
-Whoever finds his life will lose it, and whoever loses his life for my sake will find it.”
+You need to find out from God with whom He wants you to be close.
+Matthew 10:34-39 says, “Do not think that I came to bring peace on earth.
+I did not come to bring peace but a sword.
+For I have come to ‘set a man against his father, a daughter against her mother, and a daughter-in-law against her mother-in-law’; and ‘a man’s enemies will be those of his own household.’
+He who loves father or mother more than Me is not worthy of Me.
+And he who loves son or daughter more than Me is not worthy of Me.
+And he who does not take his cross and follow after Me is not worthy of Me.
+He who finds his life will lose it, and he who loses his life for My sake will find it.”

-1 Timothy 6:5 says, “and constant friction between men of corrupt mind, who have been robbed of the truth and who think that godliness is a means to financial gain.”
+1 Timothy 6:5 says, “useless wranglings of men of corrupt minds and destitute of the truth, who suppose that godliness is a means of gain.
+From such withdraw yourself.”

-Jer 9:4-6 says, "Beware of your friends; do not trust your brothers.
+Jeremiah 9:4-6 (NIV, 1984) says, “‘Beware of your friends; do not trust your brothers.
 For every brother is a deceiver, and every friend a slanderer.
-Friend deceives friend, and no-one speaks the truth.
+Friend deceives friend, and no one speaks the truth.
 They have taught their tongues to lie; they weary themselves with sinning.
-You live in the midst of deception; in their deceit they refuse to acknowledge me," declares the LORD.”
+You live in the midst of deception; in their deceit they refuse to acknowledge me,’ declares the LORD.”

-Proverbs 26:26 26 says, “He whose hatred is covered by deceit, his wickedness shall be shown before the congregation.”
+Proverbs 26:26 (KJV) says, “(He) whose hatred is covered by deceit, his wickedness shall be shewed before the whole congregation.”

-Hebrews 10:24-25 says, “and let us consider one another to provoke to love and to good works, not forsaking the assembling of ourselves together, as the manner of some is, but exhorting one another, and so much the more as you see the Day approaching.
+Hebrews 10:24-25 (KJV) says, “And let us consider one another to provoke unto love and to good works: not forsaking the assembling of ourselves together, as the manner of some is; but exhorting one another: and so much the more, as ye see the day approaching.”

 Oftentimes God puts us into contact with people, and because of that contact, our real selves are made known, and who we really are inside is revealed.